 The need to formalize a strategy normally doesn’t arise immediately but rather as the company — along with its product and team — are growing and expanding.

 When you’re a small startup, everything is simple — you communicate daily, you are on the same page, decisions are being made together, and you have an opportunity to discuss the most important ones of them together.
 But then there are already 20, 30, 40 of you.
-And not everyone can answer the question of what you are doing and why, what is the company’s goal, who are the key customers, what market you are targeted at, and so on.
+And not everyone can answer the question of what you are doing and why, what is the company’s goal, who are the key customers, what market you are targeted at, what are the best customer engagement strategies to choose, and so on.
 Features start appearing chaotically, marketing and product teams are becoming less and less connected, and the sales team is trying to sell everything to everyone.
 You feel that the teams and the people inside them are out of focus, everyone has a different vision, everyone is running in different directions.
 You’re losing momentum, and the team loses their motivation.

 Is that a familiar story?
 Well, we feel your pain!